How to Add M4R Ringtones to iPhone without iTunes

 Either way, here we’ll show you a quick (and most importantly – easy) way to add a ringtone to an iPhone without iTunes.
 Now, it may sound sketchy, but it’s no joke.
 The way that we’ll describe here is completely iTunes-free.
 And you know – iTunes is the most cumbersome part of setting up a ringtone.

 - MacOS or Windows computer

-- That awesome track in M4a that you want to add as a ringtone to your iPhone
+- Your existing .M4R ringtone or that awesome track in M4A that you want to add as a ringtone to your iPhone

 - USB cable